llaske/sugarizer/README.md

 Sugarizer use [webL10n](https://github.com/fabi1cazenave/webL10n) localization system by Fabien Cazenave.

-Here how to add a new translation.
+Here is how to add a new translation.
 See a video tutorial [here](https://youtu.be/vTPVegrVm5A).

 All strings are localized in the [locale.ini](locale.ini) file at the root of the repository.
 If you want to add a new translation, copy the whole [en] section at the end of the file and: